-Loans to customers in the pawnbroking segment are loans which are interest bearing at 1.0% for the first month and 1.5% for the subsequent 5 months (2013: 1.0% for the first month and 1.5% for the subsequent 5 months).
+Loans to customers in the pawnbroking segment are loans which are interest bearing at 1.0% for the first month and 1.5% for the subsequent 7 months (2014: 1.0% for the first month and 1.5% for the subsequent 5 months).
 The quantum of loans granted to customers is based on a fraction of the value of the articles pledged to the Group.
+The Group may repossess unredeemed pledged articles after 8 months.